kormax/apple-enhanced-contactless-polling/README.md

 (ENTRY) -> A -> ECP_A -> F -> A -> ECP_A -> F -> (DECISION) -> A -> (RESPONSE)
 ```

 <sub>Characters A, B, and F were used in examples as a shorthand for full polling frame names: WUPA, WUPB, SENSF_REQ respectively.
 ECP frame has different values depending on a use case _A/B suffix refers to modulation used. </sub>
+<sub>Tests were conducted using very big intervals between polling frames.
+IRL if polling is faster device might respond after more frames than shown, presumably because of internal processing delay.</sub>

-In conclusion, it seems that if reader is polling for:
+In conclusion, if reader is polling for:
 * 1 technology, decision is made after third poll, response is given on the fourth;
 * 2 technologies, decision is made after the second polling loop, while the response is given on the third.
 * 3 technologies, decision is made after the first loop, response is given on the second.

-Tests were conducted using very big intervals between polling frames.
-IRL if polling is faster device might respond after more frames than shown, presumably because of internal processing delay.
+## Field detection grace period

+Apple devices seem to have a grace period after leaving an NFC field, where if a device re-enters the field in time, it will still consider it to be the same field.
+It was done in order to better support express mode with devices that turn off NFC field in between polling iterations in order to conserve energy.
+This way, an end device wouldn't think that it entered a new field on each polling iteration, which would've prevented express mode to be triggered, as it needs at least two loops for selection.

+According to tests, grace period duration depends on what pass types are enabled for express mode on the device.
+The grace period duration setting seems to be separate for each NFC technology, with the worst/maximum value taken from enabled pass categories:

+1. ECP(NFC-A/B):
+   1. (EMV) Payment card: `300` ms;
+   2. Transit card: `750` ms.
+2. Felica:
+   1. Transit card: `750` ms;
+3. CATHAY:
+   1. Transit card: `750` ms.

+For improved stability and increased polling performance, it is adviced to do polling in `250`-`100` ms intervals or less, keeping in mind the field activity duty cycle.

+## Express Mode priority

 Although not possible during normal operation, if a reader is polling for multiple cards using express mode that use different technology qualifiers for selection, following technology priority will be applied:
 1. ECP (`ecp`):